 Growth in output per cow drives U.S. milk production gains

-The number of milk cows in the United States generally fell in the 1980s and 1990s, but has generally risen since the early 2000s.
-Milk output has risen more than 67 percent since 1980 and now exceeds 215 billion pounds per year.
+The number of milk cows in the United States generally fell in the 1980s and 1990s but has generally risen since the early 2000s.
+Milk output has risen 70 percent since 1980 and in 2019 exceeded 218 billion pounds per year.
 Genetic developments and technological improvements underlie a pronounced upward trend in milk output per cow.
 Consolidation in the dairy sector also has facilitated efficiency gains in milk production.